adamcharnock/lightbus/docs/explanation/anatomy-lesson.md

 * Within scheduled jobs
 * Within Lightbus event & RPC handlers (see below)

-## The Lightbus process
+## The Lightbus worker process (`lightbus run`)

+The Lightbus worker is a long running process which serves two purposes:

+* Allows you to setup event listeners, and define functions to handle these events.
+* The worker will respond to RPC calls to procedures on the service's APIs.

-The Lightbus process listens for events and responds to remote procedure calls.
+listens for events and responds to remote procedure calls.
 In order to set this up you must:

 1. Create a `bus.py` file.
 Within this file...